confidential-computing/governance/TAC/Meetings/2023/2023-05-04/CCC-TAC-Minutes-2023-05-04.md

   * MV asked if we have engaged regulatory bodies, DM discussed where this is covered with interfacing with NIST and the work in the GRC Sig

+**Update: Attestation SIG**

-**Update: Attestation SIG - Shanwei Cen, Greg Kostal, Keith Moyer - deferred to next meeting
+* Shanwei Cen, Greg Kostal, Keith Moyer - deferred to next meeting

 **Meeting Minute Approval**